Why do we learn History?

 -

-We can contextualise and be critical of the vast amount of information which we are exposed to because the media.
+We can contextualise and be critical of the vast amount of information to which we are exposed to through the media.

 Head of Department